kramer003/AutoML-in-Cloudera-Machine-Learning/README.md

 AutoML libraries, such as **[H2O](https://docs.h2o.ai/h2o/latest-stable/h2o-docs/automl.html)** and **[auto-sklearn](https://automl.github.io/auto-sklearn/master/)**, allowing you to simply define your target and predictor variables, and takes care of the rest on the back end.

 ### 1. Install Dependencies
-The `requirements.txt` file allows you to install dependencies when CML starts up.
+The [`requirements.txt`](#requirements.txt) file installs dependencies to your CML environment when it starts up.
 CML comes pre-packaged with common packages such as Pandas and Scikit-learn, we will need to add the `h2o` library to this file.
 To ensure reproducability, be sure to specify the version of the h2o library you with to install.
 The most recent h2o verison can be found **[here](https://pypi.org/project/h2o/)**:

 #### Example:
 `h2o==3.32.1.3`

+### 2.